What I look for in a puppy home

 Breeding isn’t a recipe (mix this together and get that) but I do my utmost best to produce dogs that meet my breeding goals of producing stable, confident dogs who match the working ability and drive of top-level sport and working malinois.
 I strive to produce well rounded dogs that meet the breed standard of temperament – while retaining critical work ability.
 That is why I will almost always breed to stud dogs either imported from Europe or AI out of Europe.
 In part, this is because it is easier to find tervuren out of malinois bloodlines that bring new blood and genetics, and are titled to high levels in Europe due to how the breed registry differs there compared to AKC.

 I do not breed frequently, this is a labor of love.
-Working tervuren are not commonly seen titling in protection sports in North America, and I hope dogs out of my program will have good representation at IGP, mondio, ring, and PSA trials – locally, regionally and nationally.
+Working tervuren are not commonly seen titling in protection sports in North America, and I hope dogs out of my program will have good representation at IGP and mondioring trials – locally, regionally and nationally.

 I will stay in contact with owners of dogs out of my program for the life of the dog (and beyond) and am eager to follow how my dogs perform in their chosen sport or work.
 I am especially interested in learning how a breeding combination performs in areas important to working dogs- grips, nerves, tracking, and engagement with handler.
 I hope those interested in a puppy know the breed (working tervuren/malinois), are familiar with my program and goals, and are prepared and eager to obtain the kind of dog that I seek to produce.